I am sorry for the lack of new projects and posts on the blog for the first three months of 2024.

 The Covid pandemic and resulting delays and shortages of components and parts also caused many problems for many businesses.

-Due to the component shortages, the Raspberry Pi foundation moved production away from consumer products to mainly support their business customers which led to our customer base of small developers and the hobby market being unable to purchase any Raspberry Pi products for development or new projects and therefore no longer required any expansion boards or hats or other accessories.
+Due to the component shortages, the Raspberry Pi foundation moved production away from consumer products to mainly support their business customers which led to our customer base of small developers and the hobby market being unable to purchase any Raspberry Pi products for development or new projects and therefore no longer required any development boards or hats or other accessories.

 Any Raspberry Pi boards which were available seemed to be purchased by scalpers and sold at huge prices on eBay.

-The prices we are now being charged for some components have more than doubled since 2020 and this coupled with slow sales of our expansion boards has resulted in us abandoning our previous plans for the purchase of a larger workshop and development workspace and the release of new products at this time.
+The prices we are now being charged for some components have more than doubled since 2020 and this coupled with slow sales of our development boards has resulted in us abandoning our previous plans for the purchase of a larger workshop and development workspace and the release of new products at this time.

 The cost to send parcels in the mail has also been raised by the Post Office every year and has more than doubled since we started selling our products online.